 How to Decorate a Pumpkin with Yarn

 How do you decorate a pumpkin?
 Let me count the ways.
-I’m going to show you how easy it is to decorate a pumpkin with yarn.
+There is more than one way to use yarn in crafts and more than one way to make a plain pumpkin prettier.
+I will show you how easy it is to decorate a pumpkin with yarn.

 As we start thinking about fall decor, decorating pumpkins is so popular.
-There are many ways to decorate pumpkins.
-The possibilities are endless.
+With so many options, the possibilities are endless.

 You can use different materials, different colors, styles, and textures.
 Different methods and different supplies.

 I loved this recent pumpkin project.
 It uses different materials and a variety of methods.
-My newly decorated pumpkin is so easy with minimal supplies.
-It turned out so pretty ~ perfect for using in a fall vignette.
+My newly decorated pumpkin is so easy to make with minimal supplies.
+It turned out so pretty – perfect for using in a fall vignette.

 Decorating a Pumpkin with Yarn: Easy Fall Project